Chenghua Emperor: Empress dowagers and empresses

 Conflicts among women within the Forbidden City had a negative impact on the Emperor's reputation.
 The first incident occurred on the day of his enthronement, when a dispute arose over the title of Emperor Yingzong's widow, Empress Qian.
 According to regulations, she should have become the empress dowager, but the Emperor's own mother, Lady Zhou, also claimed the same title.
 Despite being only a consort of Emperor Yingzong, she now held the status of mother to the reigning emperor and thus argued for the same title as Lady Qian.
 Lady Zhou also emphasized her loyalty to Emperor Yingzong, for which she had suffered alongside him during their years of house arrest from 1450–1457.

 In the conflict between his mother and stepmother, the Emperor allowed the officials to express their opinions and secretly encouraged them to do so.
 However, he openly acted with apparent reluctance.
 Following the suggestions of Peng Shi and Li Xian, both women were given the title of empress dowager, with the addition of the characters Ciyi before it for Lady Qian.
 Lady Zhou perceived this as discrimination and consistently pushed for her equal rights.
 The young emperor eventually fled from the quarreling empresses and sought refuge with Lady Wan.

-After ascending the throne, the Chenghua Emperor married Lady Wu as his empress, but their relationship was short-lived as Empress Wu soon clashed with Lady Wan and requested that Lady Wan be punished for her disrespect.
-As a result, just one month after their wedding, the Emperor deposed Empress Wu and stripped her of her title.
-She then spent the next 45 years in seclusion within the Forbidden City.
-In the same year, 1464, Lady Wang became the new empress.
+After ascending the throne in 1464, the Chenghua Emperor married Lady Wu as his empress, but their relationship was short-lived as Empress Wu soon clashed with Lady Wan and requested that Lady Wan be punished for her disrespect.
+Just one month after their wedding, the Emperor deposed Empress Wu and stripped her of her title.
+She spent the next 45 years in seclusion within the Forbidden City.
+In the same year, Lady Wang became the new empress.
 She was careful not to provoke Lady Wan and remained childless in order to protect herself from any potential misfortune.